 Living On The Earth

-Second edition, Vintage Books/Random House, 1971.
-This was the first paperback ever on the New York Times Bestseller list, selling over 350,000 copies before going out of print in 1980.
+Second edition, Random House/Vintage Books, 1971.
+This was the first paperback ever on the New York Times Bestseller list, selling at least 350,000 copies before going out of print in 1980.

 30th anniversary edition (Random House/Villard Books, 2000)

 4th Edition (Gibbs Smith, Publisher, 2003) with its distinctive metallic gold embossed sun on the cover, and 100% post consumer waste recycled paper and soy-based ink throughout.